 Four years ago, in 2015, Vivian told me that “season four will be the end of those ingredients” that they were showcasing, so that’d be the conclusion of “the show as it exists right now.”
 A Chef’s Life ended up airing one additional season, for a total of five seasons, plus the “Final Harvest” special.
 (All of those seasons are on DVD.)

-At the Television Critics Association press tour, Vivian said that her new series, South by Somewhere, will focus on her being “a student learning about my friends and Southern neighborhood’s cultures and their food traditions.”
+At the Television Critics Association press tour, Vivian said that her new series, Somewhere South, will focus on her being “a student learning about my friends and Southern neighborhood’s cultures and their food traditions.”

 The new series—which will premiere sometime in the vague “winter/spring 2020” timeframe, according to PBS—will be produced by North Carolina-based Markay Media, which is owned by the series’ director, Cynthia Hill, who also directed and produced A Chef’s Life.